Registration of contractors' personnel

 Each firm appoints a contractor's representative.
 This person is responsible for:

-- registering their personnel assigned to work for CERN;
+• registering the personnel assigned to work on the CERN Site;

-- keeping all information relating to contractor's personnel up to date for the duration of the contract (including issuing a FDFA document, if applicable);
+• keeping all information relating to contractor's personnel up to date for the duration of the contract;

-- requesting the termination of affiliation when the assignment comes to end.
+• requesting the termination of affiliation to the CERN Community Support Center when the assignment comes to end.

 1.2 Registration of the contractor's representative